Big Little Lies: All the songs from season 2 so far

 - Try Me I Know We Can Make it by Donna Summers.
 The first song we hear during Amabella's disco birthday party.

-- How Deep is Your Love by The Bee Gees.
-Amabella is dancing with a boy during her party and Renata is both happy for her daughter and reconciling with the fact that all her own dreams and accomplishments have vanished after the bankruptcy hearing.
+- How Deep is Your Love by the Bee Gees.
+Amabella is dancing with a boy during her party.
+Renata is both happy for her daughter and reconciling with the fact that all her own dreams and accomplishments have vanished after the bankruptcy hearing.

 - Lucky by Donna Summers.
 Bonnie and her mom dance.
 Mom doesn't like the energy around her daughter.
 And Ed doesn't feel like dancing with Madeline in front of all Monterey.

 - Disco Inferno by The Trammps.
-The Trammps are actually headlining this 8-year-old birthday party.
+The Trammps are actually headlining this 8-year-old's birthday party.

 - Jesus is Waiting by Al Green is the song that can be heard at the bar where Celeste and Jane have a drink.
 Jane wants to confide in her friend and will end up leaving early.